Jean-Philippe Krasso: Red Star Belgrade

 On 20 June 2023, Krasso joined reigning Serbian SuperLiga champions Red Star Belgrade on a free transfer.
 He scored two goals on his debut on 30 July, a 5–0 home win over Vojvodina.

 Paris FC

 On 6 July 2024, Krasso joined Ligue 2 club, Paris FC.
 On 17 August 2024, Krasso made debut against Stade Malherbe Caen and win 0–2 at away games in Matchweek 1.

 International career

 Krasso was born in Germany and is of Ivorian descent; He moved to France at a young age.
 He represented the Ivory Coast U20s at the 2017 Toulon Tournament.

 Krasso made his senior international debut for Ivory Coast in their 2–1 friendly win over Togo on 25 September 2022.

 Krasso was part of the victorious Ivory Coast side at the 2023 Africa Cup of Nations, where he scored one goal in the group stage win over Guinea-Bissau.

+Krasso was included in the list of Ivorian players selected by coach Emerse Faé to participate in the 2025 Africa Cup of Nations.